-Just before everything went horribly wrong and he wound up dead on the beach of Mactan, the Portuguese explorer Ferdinand Magellan presented this small sacred figure, along with other religious gifts to the Cebu chieftain’s wife Hara Amihan to celebrate their conversion to Christianity.
+Just before everything went horribly wrong and he wound up dead on the beach of Mactan Island, the Portuguese explorer Ferdinand Magellan presented this small sacred image, along with other religious gifts to the Cebu chieftain’s principal wife, Hara Amihan, to celebrate their realm’s conversion to Catholicism.

-The elaborately dressed carved wooden figure, believed to be of Belgian origin, traveled with Magellan on his voyage of discovery and conquest from Spain to the Philippines, making this the oldest Catholic treasure in the islands.
+The elaborately dressed, carved wooden figure, believed to be of Belgian origin, traveled with Magellan on his voyage of discovery and conquest from Spain to the Philippines, making this the oldest Catholic object in the islands.

-After Magellan’s death at the hands of angry locals in April 1521, the little Jesus disappeared until 1565, when it was rediscovered.
-The oldest church in the Philippines, the Basilica Minore del Santo Niño is said to be built over the spot where it was found.
-The basilica has burnt to the ground twice, and was bombed during WWII, but the little Santo Niño has escaped ‘miraculously’ unscathed.
+After Magellan’s death at the hands of angry locals in April 1521, the little image of Jesus disappeared until 1565, when it was rediscovered by returning Spaniards.
+Its present shrine is the Basilica Minore del Santo Niño, said to be built over the burnt house where it was found in a box.
+The basilica has burnt to the ground twice, and bombed during World War Ii, but the little Santo Niño has escaped ‘miraculously’ unscathed.
 As the basilica is the oldest church in the country, it is titled “Mother and Head” of all other Catholic houses of worship.